5 Tips to Lower TPO Antibodies to Help Reduce Your Symptoms

-Many Doctors seems to blow off the fact that you have elevated TPO or Thyroperoxidase antibodies by saying that it doesn't affect treatment or worse, they don't even test for them.
+Many doctors seem to blow off the fact that you have elevated TPO or Thyroperoxidase antibodies by saying that it doesn't affect treatment or worse, they don't even test for them.

-Not only does having TPO antibodies present in your serum indicate you may have inflammation and autoimmunity present, it also changes management and treatment of the patient.
+Not only does having TPO antibodies present in your serum indicate you may have inflammation and autoimmunity present, but it also changes your management and treatment.

-This article will highlight several therapies that I've used successfully in previous patients to help them LOWER their TPO antibodies, LOWER inflammation and reduce autoimmunity...
+This article highlights several therapies that I've used successfully in patients to help them LOWER their TPO antibodies, inflammation, and reduce the autoimmune process.

 In case you didn't already catch this: